Hotels4Teams

 Which hotels near The Art Center Design College offer free parking?

-Which hotels near The Art Center Design College have a pool?
+Which hotels near The Art Center Design College have an outdoor pool?

 Do hotels near The Art Center Design College offer free Wi-Fi?